-6.2.1.1 Disclaimer
+6.2.1 Disclaimer

-The method used to correct the calibration of the NanoTrace Oxygen Analyzer for measurement in non-nitrogen background gases is derived from a well-known theoretical mass transfer equation.
+The method used to correct the calibration of the Platinum Series DF-560E Oxygen Analyzer for measurement in non-nitrogen background gases is derived from a well-known theoretical mass transfer equation.
 This equation accounts for the change in oxygen diffusion rates through different gases.

-Although significant empirical work has been done in this field, it is generally accepted that the equation may be only 85-90% accurate.
+Although significant empirical work has been done in this field, it is generally accepted that the equation may be only 85-90 percent accurate.
 In addition, there is further error introduced when correcting for a "multi" component background gas.
-This may result in an additional 3-5% error.
-Correcting the calibration (for all combinations of background gases) using theoretical means has its limitations.
+This may result in up to an additional 3-5 percent error.